on

 It has to extend Section, otherwise we cannot use it inside our document.

-This means we also inherit the name
+This means we also inherit the name property and contents child.

-But they should not be contained here — they should come from the referenced originalSection
+But they should not be contained here — they should come from the referenced originalSection!

 For properties, we could write custom getters and setters that forward to the referenced section.
 However, each instance of SectionReference would still store their name on their own.
 This will bite us, and our users, on the first complicated model merge.